VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 Text.

-# Recommendation 4: Clarify Right-of-Way Mapping for Tax Purposes in VT Statute
+# Recommendation 4: Clarify Right-of-Way Mapping for Tax Purposes

 ## 4.1 Summary
 - Promote mapping guidedance specifying that parcels should be mapped to the edge of the right-of-way, not the road centerline.